jmstipanowich/AmazonDeforestation/README.md

 ## Recommendations for Further Analysis

-- Integrate more features such as annual soybean yields, annual timber production amounts, and number of cattle ranches in Brazil per year in future modeling.
+- Integrate more features in future modeling such as annual soybean yields, annual timber production amounts, and number of cattle ranches in Brazil per year.
 Soybean production, the manufacturing of timber, and the formations of cattle ranches impact the quantities of Amazonian deforestation in Brazil.

-- Incorporate and analyze satellite image classification information that show different activities relating to deforestation and whether or not deforestation is occurring at given times.
+- Incorporate and analyze satellite image classification information that show different activities relating to whether or not deforestation is occurring at given times.
 These images aid in dertermining when deforestation is happening.

 ## For More Information